Last Updated on February 17, 2025

 What’s Aquaplaning?

-Aquaplaning occurs when water builds up in front of the tires faster than the weight of the car can displace it, causing the tires to lift from the road.
+Aquaplaning occurs when water builds up in front of the tyres faster than the weight of the car can displace it, causing the tyres to lift from the road.
 This loss of traction can be dangerous, especially at high speeds.
-To avoid aquaplaning, reduce your speed in heavy rain and ensure your tires are properly inflated and have good tread depth.
+To avoid aquaplaning, reduce your speed in heavy rain and ensure your tyres are properly inflated and have good tread depth.
 If you feel your car beginning to aquaplane, do not brake suddenly.
 Instead, gently ease off the accelerator and keep the steering wheel steady until you regain traction.

 Tips for driving in the rain.